Illinois History Digital Imaging Grant Program Illinois State Library

 - Illinois citizens have increased access to significant collections about Illinois' historical and cultural importance.

-- Illinois citizens benefit from unique historical and cultural digitized materials accessible via the web from their home, work or library computers or electronic devices.
+- Illinois citizens benefit from unique historical and cultural digitized materials readily available and accessible online.

 The grant program includes the following objectives: